 For as long as I can remember, I have been telling stories through words and images.
 I am a graduate of New York University: Gallatin School of Individualized Study, where I created my own major: a cross-cultural study of storytelling within film, literature, graphic novels, etc. In all my endeavors, I adapt this interdisciplinary approach, pursuing my diverse interests with in-depth research and imagination.

-G. E. Gallas is a writer-illustrator best known for her graphic novel trilogy The Poet and the Flea about the poet-painter William Blake.
-She is currently crowdfunding The Plague and Doctor Caim (about a 17th-century plague doctor), which will be published by Cast Iron Books.
+G. E. Gallas is a writer-illustrator best known for her graphic novels: The Poet and the Flea about the poet-painter William Blake and The Plague and Doctor Caim about a 17th-century plague doctor (Cast Iron Books).

 After studying Japanese language and culture for many years, she spent a year abroad in Tokyo, Japan.
 She graduated from New York University: Gallatin School of Individualized Study with a major involving cross-cultural storytelling.

 She has spoken upon invitation to The Blake Society (London), Yale University School of Drama, and Germanna College (Virginia) about her work.